CIA

 Apply

-After paying the application fee of $150 for members of The IIA and $380 for non-members, you must upload a letter of good standing from the qualified accounting body or public registry, plus a government-issued ID.
+fter paying the application fee of $150 for members of The IIA and $380 for non-members, you must upload a letter of good standing from the qualified accounting body or public registry or application form detailing your prior experience, plus a government-issued ID.
 Once approved, you then have three years to complete the CIA Challenge program.

 Prepare